tico321/CleanTemplate/README.md

 - jasontaylordev Clean Architecture https://github.com/jasontaylordev/CleanArchitecture
 - Ardalis Clean Architecture https://github.com/ardalis/CleanArchitecture

-This project is structured in the following way, at the core we have the Domain which holds enterprise logic.
+This project is structured in the following way, at the core we have the SharedKernel which holds enterprise logic.
-On top of the Domain we have the Application which holds the types and business logic that are specific to the system.
+On top of the SharedKernel we have the Application which holds the types and business logic that are specific to the system.
 Infrastructure groups all external concerns and finally the API is just a mean to expose the behavior defined in the Application layer.

-### Domain
+### SharedKernel
-The Domain holds enterprise logic that can be shared across systems.
+The SharedKernel holds enterprise logic that can be shared across systems.
 It doesn't have a dependency in any other layer and it's the core of the project.
 Folders should be build around context boundaries and should follow DDD principles.

 ### Application
-Application has business logic and types that is specific for this system.
+Application has business logic and types that are specific for this system.
 This layer is intended to be the fattest one as it should contain all the logic.
-It only depends on the Domain which makes it testable.
+It only depends on the SharedKernel which makes it testable.
-All the logic is build based on commands and queries which are grouped by concrete features of the application, you can think on each feature as a vertical slice similar to the [Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture/) but contained in this layer.
+All the logic is build based on commands and queries which are grouped by concrete features of the application, you can think on each feature as a vertical slice **similar** to the [Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture/) but contained in this layer.
 This will make each Command/Query independent and more maintainable.
 External dependencies are abstracted in interfaces so there is no real dependency to any concrete technology.